alierkamimam/InsiderTestCase/README.md

 2) Open the command prompt and cd until the project root directory
 3) Run the following command in the command prompt: mvn test
 ```
+## Overview

+## Tools
+``Java``- My framework is written using Java language, 17 version.

+``Maven``- My framework is a Maven project, which is a Java build application tool that I use to manage dependencies and run tests from the endpoint as Maven
+goals.
+This allows me to streamline the process of managing dependencies and running tests.